A Peaceful Path though Conflict

 Is Mediation Legally Binding?

 Clients often ask how agreements become enforceable in Canada and whether they need a lawyer to “finalize” things.
-The short answer is yes.
-The mediation report is not legally binding until both parties take it to a lawyer to draft a Separation Agreement.
+You do and I encourage all my clients to seek independent legal advice.

 How Expensive is Mediation?